-A fully enclosed residential infant seat with welded triangular hardware.
+A fully enclosed residential toddler seat with welded triangular hardware.
 The dimensions of the seat are 39” circumference, 9.5” deep, the front leg opening is 4.5” leg with the back opening 4.75”.
 Made from elastomer material which fades less than most material available.
 Our seats have galvanized steel triangles and steel plates that are riveted to the seat with galvanized rivets.
 We go to the added expense of welding each triangle together so they cannot be pulled apart and pulled off the seat.
 We believe our swings are one of the few that have these welded triangles.
 The triangle is constructed of 3/8” dia. cold rolled steel with the ends welded together.
 The plate is 1/16” thick h.r. stamped galvanized steel.
 The rivets which are used to rivet the plate through the polymer are made of ¼” diameter steel.
 There are three rivets on each side of the seat.
-We believe our seats are made to the highest standards available.
-Customers cannot see many of the extra hidden safety features.
-Uninformed users may think our seats and another suppliers are the same.
-However, they may not have added the hidden safety features that we have because of the added costs.
-We feel these safety features benefit the strength of our swings and the well-being of the children that use our equipment.
+Our seats are made to the highest standards available.
 The seat should last 2 years in harsh conditions and up to 5 years in optimal conditions.
 Some conditions may require replacement sooner.
 Tensile strength is 1300 lbs.

 This seat is for children 2 and 3 years old only.
 This swing is intended for use by only one child at a time.
 Children should be placed in swing and removed from swing by an Adult.
 Do not remove children until the swing has stopped completely.
 Adults should supervise children at all times.
 Do not allow children to stand or kneel on seat or use unsafely.
 Do not allow it to be used if damaged.
 Do not use when wet.
 Instruct children not to wrap chains around top beam or twist chains.
 Tell children to watch for children and adults standing, walking or running close to moving swings and to stop swinging to avoid hitting them and causing injury.
 Tell children to hold chains tightly in each hand while swinging.